christinajoice/christinajoice/README.md

-This is ChristinaJoice, a Data enthusiast, Love to play with data and produce valuable insights out of it.
+This is ChristinaJoice, a Seasoned Senior Software Quality Engineer with 4 years of experience in the software industry.
+Proven track record of ensuring the delivery of high-quality software products through comprehensive testing and quality assurance methodologies.
+Skilled in test planning, test execution, defect management, and process improvement.
+Passionate about working with data and having proven record on EDA for multiple projects.

 <!--